 Models, Views and Controllers

-In 2009, ASP.NET MVC was released, an implementation of the MVC
+In 2009, ASP.NET MVC was released, an implementation of the MVC design pattern (which has been around since the 1970s).

 A Model is simply a class containing data that needs to be displayed or entered on a web page.
 A Controller is a class that reads and writes a Model to and from the database and applies business logic and validation.
 The key to the technology is the View, which is written in a .cshtml file (or .vbhtml, but C# is used far more commonly than Visual Basic nowadays).
 As the file suffix suggests, the View is a mixture of C# and HTML, and C# features such as conditionals and loops can be used to construct HTML with optional and repeating sections.
 The ‘Razor’ syntax allows for seamless switching between the two.
 Good practice dictates that this C# is purely concerned with formatting the output.
 Business logic – still written in C# - should go in the Controller.